bartonlp/bartonlp.com/README.md

 # This is the default for __www.bartonlp.com__

 This directory has a *index.html* file with a very sparse message.
+There are two other directories, *usingpdo* and *otherpages*.

+The *usingpdo* drectory has a number of examples using my **SimpleSiteClass** with the **SimpledbPdo** class.
+The subdirectory
+*simple-site-class* has an *examples* directory with two additional subdirectories, *IfComposer* and *IfDownloadedZip*.
+These directories run the **SimpleSiteClass** using the standard *composer* setup (IfComposer), or a version that can be run from a downloaded zip file (IfDownloadedZip).
+The downloaded examples can be run via *php -S localhost:&lt;port&gt;*.
+Or if they were downloaded into a real active **Apache** domain, from that domain.
+There are examples that use the *mysql* and the *sqlite* PDO drivers.
+The *sqlite* driver uses a file database (mysqlite.db).

-It also has a sub-directory *otherpages* which contains several programs that are used by several other of my domains.
+The second sub-directory *otherpages* contains several programs that are used by my other domains.
 These are the file in the *otherpages* directory:
 ```
     aboutwebsite.eval* -> aboutwebsite.php